 NEXT Steps adopted the Atwood-White Street Triangle to build a solid relationship with Park Pride and the Atlanta Beltline.

-Atwood is becoming a model site that demonstrates how urban gardening is a sensible, stylish, and community-focused transition for urban spaces and vacant lots.
-Moreover, for people who decide to pursue farming as a career, Atwood eliminates many barriers for their start-up operation.
+Atwood is becoming a model that demonstrates how urban gardening is a sensible, stylish, and community-focused transition for urban spaces and vacant lots.
+Moreover, for people who decide to pursue a S.T.E.M.-based career, Atwood eliminates many barriers for their start-up operation.